ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 1. The application is now on your board and should start working immediately.
 Note that some boards need a reset.

+## yotta and private GitHub repositories

+If your GitHub repo is private, yotta will only be able to access it if you add yotta as an authorized application.
+Please read the [GitHub help page on this topic](https://help.github.com/articles/connecting-with-third-party-applications/) for more information.

 ## Building a project: summary

 To build your ``blinky`` project with mbed OS and yotta, you: